-Before going live HPA was developed in consultation with the NHS, Voluntary & Private Sector over a two year period, with carefully run trials and accumulation of feedback from a group of test registrants and organisations.
-The HPA panel ensures expert, ethical and peer reviewed governance and oversight of all our registrants.
+Before going live HPAC was developed in consultation with the NHS, Voluntary & Private Sector over a two year period, with carefully run trials and accumulation of feedback from a group of test registrants and organisations.
+The HPAC panel ensures expert, ethical and peer reviewed governance and oversight of all our registrants.

-HPA improves accountability for non-statutory regulated clinicians.
+HPAC improves accountability for non-statutory regulated clinicians.
 Displaying qualifications and professional development, as well as highlight those who fail to meet acceptable standards preserving role autonomy for safe practising clinicians.
-Registrants can create and store reflective practices in their online portfolio making use of HPA templates.
+Registrants can create and store reflective practices in their online portfolio making use of HPAC templates.
 We continue to introduce new features and facilities to support our registrants in developing their CPD.

-Public access to the HPA UK Register is free.
+Public access to the HPAC UK Register is free.
 This includes limited visibility of registrant statuses and other basic information.

 Membership carries a nominal monthly fee, where identity and certificates of registrants are checked and checked and verified and a high grade ID card is issued.
 Profiles host personal information, evidence of training, clinical qualifications, further learning, reflective practices and use of the CPD tool in the “My Portfolio” section.
 Profile access will also include the ability to receive and respond to NHS and other organisation issued action plans with overdue prompt feature.

-have a comprehensive view of associated registrant profiles which
+comprehensive view of associated registrant profiles which reflect information

-Registrant Training and Qualification Evidence on HPA UK
+Registrant Training and Qualification Evidence on HPAC UK

-HPA UK has the facility for registrants to upload personal evidence of clinical, driving and other training qualifications and additional clinical modules.
-Associated organisations can access this evidence to help assess registered individuals, but verification of qualifications/evidence falls to organisations and Trusts as HPA UK is not responsible for skills or licence validations.
+HPAC UK has the facility for registrants to upload personal evidence of clinical, driving and other training qualifications and additional clinical modules.
+Associated organisations can access this evidence to help assess registered individuals, but verification of qualifications/evidence falls to organisations and Trusts as HPAC UK is not responsible for skills or licence validations.

-The HPA program intended to improve clinician accountability which in turn helps avoid unsafe individuals gaining access to service users.
+The HPAC program intended to improve clinician accountability which in turn helps avoid unsafe individuals gaining access to service users.
 Consequently standards of practice should be improved.

 Trust and Organisation Benefit